First, consumers are actively purchasing products to help save a food company that was at risk of being delisted from the stock market.

 ※ Please note: This article was translated by AI and may contain errors.

-Consumers Rally to Save Food Company from Delisting
+"Let's Prevent Delisting": Consumers Rally to Support Food Company

 Trending Now